vlsi-nanocomputing/risc-v-lim-architecture/README.md

-# Master Thesis project on OpenHW Group CORE-V CV32E40P RISC-V IP and Logic-In-Memory
+# RISC-Vlim, a RISV Framework for Logic-in-Memory Architectures

+The aim of the project is to propose a RISC-Vlim microprocessor that supports Logic-in-Memory operations.
+The RISC-Vlim is based on the RISC-V ISA where the data memory is replaced with a memory capable of doing simple operations on the data stored inside it.
+The preliminary results demonstrate how the use of such memories can improve the algorithm execution speed, reducing the need of complex solutions and saving energy.\
-The Master Thesis project used the available RISC-V IP and the Logic-in-memory concept in order to improve the average execution time of the RISC-V memory operations and then to reduce the overall execution time in programs.
+The project uses the available RISC-V IP and the Logic-in-memory concept in order to improve the average execution time of the RISC-V memory operations and then to reduce the overall execution time in programs.
 The goal has been reached by introducing a new memory model, capable to perform logic operations additionally to the simple reads or writes.
 To exploit this new memory capabilities the RISC-V ISA has been enlarged.

 ## RISC-V IP Overview